10-12-white/cryptography_beginner/article.md

 ## Introduction to quantum computing

-This research report goes into what is quantum computing, and how could it impact modern day encryption, and how can lattice-based cryptography provide protections against this.
+This report goes into what is quantum computing, and how could it impact modern day encryption, and how can lattice-based cryptography provide protections against this.
 It explores the ideas underpinning how we see the new age of computing, in light of the cybersecurity challenge of quantum computers, and how these can be mitigated by Post-Quantum Cryptography (PQC) and how lattice-based cryptography can help secure people’s data now and into the future.

 Also note that this special class of problems is very new, as only in 2025 March this year was a 50-Qubit quantum computer completed in Finland, Europe’s first research-based quantum computer and a huge undertaking of over 5 years.
 Though this quiet landmark achievement took place earlier this year, it marks Europe’s first 50-qubit superconducting quantum computer, which is now open to researchers and companies through the VTT QX quantum computing service [6].
 Whilst still being test and researched, the way forward has already shown PQC will be needed more than ever.